Continuous Join As You Go For Granny Squares

 • I used a 6mm hook for my chunky yarn.

-• I chained 47 to begin, this gives you a total of 14 clusters per row
+• I chained 47 to begin, which gives you a total of 14 clusters per row

-• To make it bigger or smaller, add or subtract 6.
-That’s enough for a granny cluster for each side.
+• To make it bigger or smaller, add or subtract 6 chains when you begin.
+That’s enough for a granny cluster for each side of the chevron pattern.

 • 3tr = cluster.

-• Feel feel to keep on going to make a bigger version.
-Why not turn this snug fitting cowl into a cosy infinity scarf?!
+• Feel free to keep on going to make a bigger version.
+Why not turn this snug-fitting cowl into a cosy infinity scarf?!

 Chain 47.

-Row 3 – 29: Rep row 2, changing colour every five rows.
+Rows 3 – 29: Rep Row 2, changing colour every five rows.

 I hope you like it.
 I promise it’s super easy to make and can be made in a couple of hours (maybe less, I didn’t time it).